What to Expect at the Naturalization Oath Ceremony

 - Any immigration documents you may have

-- Your child if he or she has also been approved for U.S. naturalization
+- Your children if they have also been approved for U.S. naturalization

 - Any other documents requested by USCIS